-COM-FSM community members are not permitted to possess, distribute, consume, sell, or purchase alcohol nor are they permitted to be under the influence of alcohol on COM-FSM Campuses, at COM- FSM approved or sponsored events on COM- FSM properties or in buildings, vehicles, or boats used by COM-FSM for its educational or recreation programs.
+COM-FSM community members are not permitted to possess, distribute, consume, sell, or purchase alcohol nor are they permitted to be under the influence of alcohol on COM-FSM Campuses, at COM-FSM approved or sponsored events on COM-FSM properties or in buildings, vehicles, or boats used by COM-FSM for its educational or recreation programs.

-The purchase, possession, or consumption of alcohol beverages is regulated by national and state law.
+National and State Law regulates the purchase, possession, or consumption of alcohol beverages.
 Under national or state law, no one under the age of 21 may purchase, sell, possess or consume alcoholic beverages.
 In addition, alcohol is prohibited on COM-FSM campuses, at COM-FSM approved or sponsored events, on COM-FSM properties, or in the buildings, vehicles or boats used by COM-FSM for its educational or recreational programs.
 Students, employees and others found in violation of this policy are subject to criminal prosecution and/or college disciplinary procedures.